aditinageshwar/RentSkill/README.md

 <h1>Skill Rental Platform</h1>
-This project enables users to rent skills by connecting with others for real-time chat, audio, and video calls.
+This project enables users to rent skills by connecting with others for real-time chat or video calls.
 The platform allows individuals to share their expertise, providing a convenient way to interact and learn from others.

 <h2>Features</h2>

 **Real-Time Chat**: Communicate seamlessly with others in real-time through text chat.

-**Audio & Video Calls**: Engage in high-quality audio and video calls with other users.
+**Video Calls**: Engage in high-quality video calls with other users.

 **Payment Integration**: Users are charged based on the time spent interacting, ensuring a fair and flexible payment system.